What Is a Home Warranty? Understanding the Basics

 Owners of Older Homes

 Homes with aging systems and appliances benefit most from home warranty coverage.
-Properties with 15-20 year old HVAC systems, aging water heaters, or appliances nearing the end of typical lifespans face higher breakdown risks.
-Many providers specifically cover issues that plague older properties, including rust, corrosion, chemical buildup, and even damage from lack of maintenance—coverage that most competitors exclude.
+Properties with 15 to 20 year old HVAC systems, aging water heaters, or appliances nearing the end of typical lifespans face higher breakdown risks.
+Many providers specifically cover issues that plague older properties, including rust, corrosion, chemical buildup, and even damage from lack of maintenance, coverage that most competitors exclude.

 If your home's major systems are original to the house and it was built 15+ years ago, the probability of expensive failures increases dramatically.
 A home warranty transforms unpredictable five-figure emergency repairs into predictable annual costs plus modest service fees.